 While there are many different routes available, we’ve listed some of the most popular ones below.
 While we do have quite a few BWCA routes listed, you don’t need to follow a specific route while out in the BWCA.
 You’re free to explore as you like, as long as you have a permit for the area you’d like to visit.
-If you have any questions about routes or route planning, contact us and we’ll assist you.
+If you would like to learn more about how best to choose a BWCA route you can listen to this podcast: Tumblehome-A Boundary Waters Podcast-BWCA Route Planning Advice

 This area is referred to as the “Minnesota Mountains” for good reason.
 With crystal clear waters below and towering 400ft cliffs above, this incredibly scenic route will take you through some of the most unique lakes in the state.
 The Border Route Trail runs through the area as well with multiple spur trails which climb quickly to the tops of those towering cliffs, offering splendid views into Canada and beyond.
 Plenty of fishing options abound depending on what you’re looking for.
 Clearwater, Mountain and East and West Pike are great Lake Trout lakes in the spring.